Inpatient Rehabilitation Program:

 Visitors should wear well-fitting masks and physically distance from other healthcare personnel and other patients/visitors that are not part of their group at all times while on the TNC property.

 Inpatient Post-Acute Brain Injury Program:

-As of June 8, 2020, the Bluebonnet Medical Rehabilitation Outpatient Clinic will re-open to full capacity.
-We will still offer telehealth services if the patient prefers this option.
+The Bluebonnet Medical Rehabilitation Outpatient Clinic is open to full capacity.
+We continue to offer tele-therapy services if the patient prefers this option.

 Everyone entering the Outpatient Clinic will be screened, which will include a temperature check and completion of a screening questionnaire.
 All patients are required to wear a mask.

 We thank everyone for their patience and understanding at this time as we do everything we can to keep everyone safe.
 We look forward to treating your patients again!